jingzhong1011/jingzhong1011/README.md

 ---

 <h5 align=center>A senior student (2021 Autumn) in <a href="http://dph.ntu.edu.tw/web/index/index.jsp?lang=en">Department of Public Health, National Taiwan University</a>.</h5>
-<h5 align=center>Interested in Epidemiology and Applied Biostatistics, now learning R, SAS and Python languages for Statistics and some Machine Learning questions.</h5>
+<h5 align=center>Interested in Epidemiology and Biostatistics, now learning R, SAS and Python languages for Statistics and some Machine Learning questions.</h5>

 <h3 align=center>About My Education and Work Experiences</h3>